amerkay/directus-extension-theme-settings/README.md

 ### Using the generated CSS with **Nuxt UI**

-1. Make sure you setup [`fetch-theme-css.ts`](/docs/fetch-theme-css.ts) in your project to generate the CSS file.
+1. Make sure you set up [`fetch-theme-css.ts`](/docs/fetch-theme-css.ts) in your project to generate the CSS file.
 2. Configure Nuxt UI + TailwindCSS v4.
-See [Nuxt UI documentation](https://ui.nuxt.com/getting-started/installation/nuxt) for installation and setup.
+See [Nuxt UI documentation](https://ui.nuxt.com/getting-started/installation/nuxt) for installation and set up.
 3. Add the custom theme settings to your `tailwind.css` file:

 ```css